Spondylolisthesis

 What is Spondylolisthesis?

-Spondylolisthesis comes from the Greek words spondyl, meaning “whorl,” plus olisthesis (dislocation), derived from olisthanein, meaning “to slip, slide, or fall.”
+Spondylolisthesis in Minnesota refers to a condition in which one vertebra slips or shifts out of place relative to another vertebra.
+The term comes from the Greek words spondyl, meaning “whorl,” and olisthesis, meaning “to slip, slide, or fall.”
 Simply put, spondylolisthesis is the displacement, slippage, or subluxation of a vertebra.

-Your spinal column is made up of flat, more or less round or ring-shaped bones called vertebrae.
-They’re stacked up like poker chips and connected by supporting structures, including the intervertebral discs that lie between them.
+The spinal column is made up of flat, ring-shaped bones called vertebrae.
+These vertebrae are stacked together and connected by supporting structures, including the intervertebral discs located between them.

-Spondylolisthesis can occur in the cervical spine, usually at the level of the third and fourth cervical vertebrae or the fourth and fifth cervical vertebrae.
-Vertebral displacement can also occur in the thoracic spine.
-But it’s most common in the lumbar spine (the lower back) at the level of the fourth and fifth vertebrae.
+Spondylolisthesis can occur in the cervical spine, typically at the third and fourth cervical vertebrae or the fourth and fifth cervical vertebrae.
+Vertebral displacement may also occur in the thoracic spine, although it is most commonly found in the lumbar spine, particularly between the fourth and fifth lumbar vertebrae.

-Spondylolisthesis is frequently preceded by spondylosis—age-related degeneration of the spine.
-The term spondylosis is used interchangeably with the term osteoarthritis of the spine.
+In many cases, spondylolisthesis in Minnesota is preceded by spondylosis, which refers to age-related degeneration of the spine.
+The term spondylosis is often used interchangeably with osteoarthritis of the spine.

 What Are the Symptoms of Spondylolisthesis?